 More famous for premium quality monitors and CD-ROM drives, NEC made PCs for much of the 90s.
 Its PCs weren’t as good as its monitors and outside of its laptops, it never captured tremendous market share in the United States.
 It phased out its PC operations in the early 2000s.

-Better known for its keyboards, Northgate also sold PCs until it went bankrupt in 1994.
+Better known for its hugely popular mechanical keyboards, Northgate also sold PCs until it went bankrupt in 1994.

-Packard Bell was a popular budget brand in the 1990s before quality issues and accusations of passing off used parts as new caught up with them.
+Packard Bell made popular computers on a budget in the 1990s before quality issues and accusations of passing off used parts as new caught up with them.
 Mass market retailers like Best Buy and Circuit City sold millions of these machines.
 If you bought one, I hope you got the extended warranty.
 Acer owns the Packard Bell brand name now, but never reintroduced it in the United States.

 Quantex was a smaller direct build-to-order outfit that never came close to the kind of volumes Dell and Gateway enjoyed.
 But they built high-quality machines using brand-name components and won awards in large numbers from the big computer magazines of the time because of their build quality and impressive performance.
+They advertised heavily in Computer Shopper.
 If you wanted an enthusiast-caliber PC without spending hours reading Tom’s Hardware Guide, buying a Quantex was probably your best bet.
 Quantex filed bankruptcy in the summer of 2000.

 Samsung made PCs in the 90s but never had the kind of success selling PCs as it had other consumer goods.
-It had more success making PCs for other companies than it had selling them itself.
+It had more success making PCs for other companies that they resold under their own brands than it had selling them itself.

 Tandy is another 1980s brand that barely made it into the 90s.
+Tandy was the parent company of Radio Shack, and they dominated the 1980s but the line was losing money by 1989.
+Their turnaround efforts were lackluster until 1992, when they came up with a formula that would be competitive, but years of selling Tandy 1000 derivatives had taken their toll.
 In 1993, Tandy sold its computer production to AST and started selling AST computers at Radio Shack before switching to IBM.